jupyterhub/jupyterhub/docs/source/reference/upgrading.md

 Follow directions that correspond to your package manager, `pip` or `conda`, for the new JupyterHub release.
 These directions will guide you to the specific command.
-In general, `pip install -U jupyterhub` or `conda upgrade jupyterhub`
+In general, `python3 -m pip install -U jupyterhub` or `conda upgrade jupyterhub`

 ### Upgrade JupyterHub databases